Understanding Indigenous Mental Health Needs: A Journey of Healing

 1. Promote Mental Health Awareness: Encourage open discussions about mental health in schools and communities to reduce stigma.
 Normalizing these conversations can lead to greater understanding and support.

 1. Train Supportive Adults: Equip teachers, counselors, and community leaders with the knowledge to effectively support Indigenous youth.
-They can become invaluable allies in this journey.
+They can become invaluable support in this journey.

 1. Involve Families: Engage families in discussions about mental health and cultural identity to foster understanding and support.
 Everyone plays a role in this important process.